sugeng-sulistiyawan/yii2-aws-s3/README.md

 $model->getFileUrl('image');

 // Get the presigned URL to the image on S3
-// The default duration is "+30 minutes"
+// The default duration is "+5 Minutes"
 $model->getFilePresignedUrl('image');

 // Remove the file with named saved on the image attribute